bhuvaneshsingh80/FakeNewDetection_Deployment-Over-Cloud/README.md

 # Fake News Detection model deployment over AWS Cloud
-Fake news detection project is taken to complete a part of course - Big Data Engineering
+Fake news detection project is taken to complete a part of course - Data Lake Engineering

 The project provides step by step documentation and code to train and deploy the machine learning model over AWS Cloud environment.
 The code is in python.
 Model training through AWS Sagemaker Notebook.
 Visualization through Tableau.
 Web application for user interface is deployed over Flask.
-Data pipeline for collecting Twitter tweets is done through NiFi and Kafka stream

 All the required code files are provided.